 People working in portable buildings often face challenges accessing the internet or keeping a solid cellular signal.
 In many cases, reliable cellular signal is a matter of survival for companies with remote, mobile offices.
 Spotty connections strangle communication and productivity, compromising safety with low call quality and lagging data connections.
 It’s important to understand the underlying causes of weak signals and try simple remedies to keep your operations flowing as smoothly as possible.

+The past two decades have seen record growth in cellular phone networks across the US, especially with the onset of the smartphone revolution.
 Beginning with the Blackberry in 2003, then reaching a fevered pitch with the release of Apple’s first iPhone just four years later, cell phone users suddenly enjoyed a much richer mobile experience.
 Email, text messaging, music and video streaming, mobile apps, and social media consumption became the norm.

 This enhanced mobile experience would give rise to another revolution: the portable office.

 More than ever before, smartphones make it possible to work wherever you can receive a cell signal.
 Today’s mobile devices are even used as hotspots to connect traditional laptops to the internet via cellular signal.
-However, industries which most often require a portable office solution are in remote or under-developed locations, which are lacking in reliable cell signal.
+However, industries that often require a portable office solution are in remote or under-developed locations, which are lacking in reliable cell signal.